alexcouper/captainhook/README.rst

 This will block all commits if enabled.

-A variable ``DEFAULT`` can be specified in the module and will be used to determine the check is assumed "on" or "off".
+A checker can set the following variables:

+DEFAULT: used to determine the check is assumed "on" or "off".
 This value is only used if tox.ini has not been used to override it.
-By default
+The default DEFAULT is off.

+CHECK_NAME: To override the display name of the module.

+REQUIRED_FILES: Files that, if present, should be included in the copy to the temp directoy before analysis takes place.

 Feedback
 --------